buseOzr/PrecdictingtheSuccessRateofVideoAds/README.md

 ### Conclusion

-In summary, this paper argues different state-of-the-art approaches in order to predict the delivery rate/success rate of video ads.
+In summary, this study discusses different state-of-the-art approaches in order to predict the delivery rate/success rate of video ads.
 An iterative approach is followed throughout the study.
 At each step, some changes are applied, and their impact is analyzed on the corresponding model.
 First of all, different tree-based models are compared, and